StorageMart: North American expansion

 Since then, StorageMart has continued to grow, and as of 2021, operates more than 250 locations across the United States, Canada, and the U.K., making up approximately 15,200,000 square feet of rentable space across over 134,000 units.

+StorageMart acquired Manhattan Mini Storage in 2021, making it the largest private self storage REIT in the world.
+As of 2023 StorageMart has over 300 locations.